To access most of my publications, including advanced drafts, see rmit.academia.edu/JohnPostill

 Postill, J. forthcoming.
 The multilinearity of protest: understanding new social movements through their events, trends and routines.
 In Othon Alexandrakis (ed).
 Method Acting: The Anthropology of New Social Movements.
 Zone Books (MIT Press).

-Postill, J. in press.
+Postill, J. 2015.
 Fields: Dynamic configurations of practices, games, and socialities.
 In V. Amit (ed.)
 Thinking Through Sociality: An Anthropological Interrogation of Key Concepts.
 Oxford: Berghahn.

 Amit, V. with S. Anderson, V. Caputo, J. Postill, D. Reed-Danahay, and G. Vargas-Cetina in press.
 Thinking through sociality: the importance of mid-level concepts.
 In V. Amit (ed.)
 Thinking Through Sociality: An Anthropological Interrogation of Key Concepts.
 Oxford: Berghahn.

 Postill, J. 2012.
 Localising the internet beyond communities and networks.
 In C. Hine (ed.)
 Virtual Research Methods.
 London: Sage.
 Reprinted from Postill (2008), see above.